rodart/retail_store_items_classification/README.md

 # Retail store items classifier

-To run demo of classification you need to run '''python bin/run.py''' from root of project.
+To run demo of classification you need to run 'python bin/run.py' from root of project.